 - Using the offender as an example to deter the future commission of crimes.

-- Exacting retribution on behalf of law-abiding society for the criminal actions of the offender.
+- Exacting retribution on behalf of law-abiding society for the illegal actions of the offender.

 Some view the purpose of the criminal law as a mixture of all of these ideas.
-You can decide for yourself what you think the main purpose of the criminal law is and should be as you read through the criminal law case summaries and case notes.
+You can decide for yourself what you think the main purpose of the criminal law is and should be as you read through the case summaries.